jilliankim/Deep_Reinforcement_Learning_P1/REPORT.md

 Two fully connected layers with 'relu' activation neural network architecture is used for the model.

+Trained_agent.MOV is a video of the trained agent using doubel DQN method.

 ### Plot of Rewards

 Below is a plot of rewards per episode which illustrates that the agent is able to receive an average reward (over 100 episodes) of at least +13.